How it works

 ApplicationThermodynamics · Entropy

 A gas expands irreversibly into a vacuum.
-The internal energy remains unchanged.
+Internal energy unchanged.
 Which statement about entropy is correct?

 AEntropy decreases because no work is done